ArpadGBondor/Design-pattern-tutorial-projects/README.md

-The blog, and the videos are not belong to me.
+The videos are not belong to me.
 I just wanted to create the example projects myself, to understand design patterns better.
 # Sources:
 [Wikipedia](https://en.wikipedia.org/wiki/Software_design_pattern)